Nathaniel-saint/gitignore/README.md

 👯 Open to collaborating on Java and based projects

-📫 Reach me at: naddaemarfo@palm.edu.gh
+📫 Reach me at: nmarfo@palm.edu.gh

 😄 Pronouns: He/him